OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Curation with

-\paragraph{Duplicate filtering.} We initially applied URL-based deduplication, and obtained $\sim$\textbf{2.4M} unique entries; however, due to timeouts and broken links, only $\sim$\textbf{1.4M} images were successfully downloaded.
-To further reduce redundancy, we applied exact and near-duplicate filtering.
-Specifically, features were extracted using a fine-tuned ResNet18~\citep{he2016deep}, and Euclidean distances between embeddings were used to identify duplicates ($| \mathbf{z}i - \mathbf{z}j |_2 \leq 1.5$).
-The final deduplicated set for country $c$ is $\mathcal{I}''_{c} \subseteq \mathcal{I}'_{c}$, and globally $\mathcal{I}'' = \bigcup_{c} \mathcal{I}''_{c}$.
-This yielded $\sim$\textbf{1.35M} unique images across all countries.
+\textbf{Image Filtering:} We first apply URL-based deduplication, which reduces the pool to about \textbf{2.4M} unique entries.
+Due to timeouts and broken links, about \textbf{1.4M} images are successfully downloaded.
+We then remove exact and near duplicates using features extracted from a fine-tuned ResNet18~\citep{he2016deep}.
+Images with highly similar embeddings are treated as duplicates and removed.
+This produces a final deduplicated set of $\sim$\textbf{1.35M} unique images.